ermongroup/cs228-notes/inference/jt/index.md

 $$ \max_{x_1, \dotsc, x_n} p(x_1, \dotsc, x_n). $$

 The framework we have introduced for marginal inference now lets us easily perform MAP inference as well.
-The key observation is that the sum and max operators both distribute over products.
-Thus, replacing sums in marginal inference with maxes, we are able to solve the MAP inference problem.
+The key observation is that the sum and max operators both distribute over products.{% include sidenote.html id="note-maxdistribute" note="In general, the max operator only distributes over products of non-negative factors.
+By definition, MRF factors are non-negative." %} Thus, replacing sums in marginal inference with maxes, we are able to solve the MAP inference problem.

 For example, we may compute the partition function of a chain MRF as follows: